Kev1ar/COMP2110-web-portal/report.md

 ### Blogs

  The main feature of the portal are the blogs.
 Blogs created by other viewers can be viewed by any visitor, but the creation of a blog requires the user to login to the portal and be authenticated.
 The login form can be located at the top of the page in the header.
 A blog consists of a Title and Content.
 Upon submission, a timestamp of the blog’s creation and the author (user) is added and displayed on the portal for visitors/other users to see.
 Blogs can be created by clicking on the floating button located towards the bottom right corner of the page.

 Blog’s data persistence and life cycle is handled by the backend server mentioned above.

+---

-### Widgets
+## Widgets

 #### Weather

 The weather widget utilizes a third party forecast API to show the user the current weather forecast, as well as future weather forecast.
 It requires only location permissions, as it utilizes the JavaScript Geolocation API (documentation here https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) to access the user’s current location, after which the forecast API is then called.
 Further information and documentation on the forecast API can be found here https://open-meteo.com/en/docs

 #### Currency Exchange

+The Currency Exchange widget uses 170+ currencies from its own third party API to give users live & current exchange rates between different currencies.
+These exchnage rates actively update everytime the page is reloaded or a new currency is called by switching between the differet currency options from within one of the two drop down boxes within the widget.
+The code that is primarily used to create the conversion & update method for the currencies can be found here: https://exchangerate.host/#/

 #### Upcoming Holidays